-During the first quarter of 2024, the Company paid a cash dividend of \$200.0 million on the common shares of the Company to Parent and paid \$0.9 million for transaction costs related to the Merger on behalf of Parent.
+During the nine months ended September 30, 2024, the Company paid cash dividends of \$400.0 million to Parent.
+The Company also paid \$5.0 million in cash distributions to Parent for the reimbursement of or payment of transaction costs related to the Merger.
 In addition, the Company received a capital contribution of \$1.9 million from a Brookfield affiliate in connection with the Merger that was distributed as a dividend to Parent.